dmidlo/weblog/Content/BookStudies/Inspectional Book Review Template/Inspectional Book Review Template.md

   * - [ ]  *Explain Why you want to read this book.*

 ## Book Screening Summary
+---

 ### Front Matter

     * *Read the Preface*
-      * * Note any subtitles*
+      * *Note any subtitles*
-      * * Note any Central Vocabulary*
+      * *Note any Central Vocabulary*
-      * * Note any indications of the scope of the book*
+      * *Note any indications of the scope of the book*
-      * * Note any hints toward the Author’s aim or purpose in writing the book*
+      * *Note any hints toward the Author’s aim or purpose in writing the book*
-      * * Note any concepts or traits regarding what unique vantage-point or style the author has in writing the book.
+      * *Note any concepts or traits regarding what unique vantage-point or style the author has in writing the book.*
-*
       * * Classify the book by Genre
 *
       * * Note any questions raised